neumino/neumino.github.io/movies.md

-### Underwater
+### Bad Boys for Life
-*Released on 2020-01-08, vote average 5.8*
+*Released on 2020-01-15, vote average 8.1*

-After an earthquake destroys their underwater station, six researchers must navigate two miles along the dangerous, unknown depths of the ocean floor to make it to safety in a race against time.
+Marcus Burnett is now a police inspector and Mike Lowery is in a midlife crisis.
+They unite again when an Albanian mercenary, whose brother they killed, promises them an important bonus.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/jCFWEzIVILc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/jKCj3XuPG8M?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>